Phil Gold

 As I mentioned before, the e-mail message that’s sent from a stock SharePoint Alert is not all that useful – it really provides a minimal amount of information.

-Infowise allows you to create extremely specific e-mail templates that dynamically populate the outgoing message with information from the list:
+Infowise allows you to create extremely specific e-mail templates that dynamically populate the outgoing message with information from the list.

+You can both specify the email content directly within the alerts and also create reusable templates.
 You can create as many templates as you want, share them between team members, and assign them to specific triggers as necessary.

 If you haven’t used Alerts, you really need to check them out!